How will Covid-19 challenge workers in 2020 and afterwards? Here we look at how sustainable strategies can help address the issues.

 This is where quality education as one of SDGs becomes more significant.
-At 2030 Builders, we believe digitalization in the future will play a greater role as a problem-solver to remote business strategy adoption.
+At 2030 Builders, we believe digitalization will play a greater role as a problem-solver to remote business strategy adoption.
 That is why we incorporated gamification into our solution, as a way to boost digitalization.
 Hence, the re-education process of employees will be easier and more efficient than ever.

 5. Automation and Labor Turnover